 Both Minnesota and non-Minnesota limited liability companies must register with the Secretary of State once every year.
-The Secretary of State will send a Limited Liability Company Annual Renewal to the limited liability company at its registered office.
-The form is also available by mail from that office.
+The Secretary of State will send a Limited Liability Company Annual Renewal form to the limited liability company at its registered office.
+The form is available at Minnesota Limited Liability Company Forms.
+Also available by mail from that office.
 The registration is due before the end of the calendar year.
 Failure to file will result in administrative termination.
 Reinstatement may occur within one year of the date of the administrative termination by filing the registration form and paying a reinstatement fee.